11 Signs You’re Simping (And How to Stop It)

 What is simping?

-10 signs you’re simping
+11 signs you’re simping

 If you’re constantly putting someone else’s needs above your own and sacrificing your self-respect in the process, you might be guilty of simping.
-Here are 10 signs that you might be simping:

 1. You spend a lot of money on the person you’re interested in

-One of the most common simp signs of simping is spending excessive amounts of money on the person you’re interested in.
+One of the most common signs of simping is spending excessive amounts of money on the person you’re interested in.

 This can involve buying them expensive gifts, taking them out to fancy dinners, or paying for their bills.
 While there’s nothing wrong with treating someone special to a nice night out, if you find yourself constantly spending more than you can afford, it might be a sign of simping.